-Explosion Proof LED Lighting
+Explosion Proof Lights

-We offer a series of LED explosion proof lights that are UL Listed and at an amazing price.
+We offer a series of LED Explosion Proof Lights that are UL Listed and at an amazing price.
 We know the

 competition, and we know their pricing.
 Our explosion tight lights are